Iambian/dotd-magicalc/readme.md

 * Where `N` is the number of magic slots the raid has
 * Where `T1` through `TN` aret he tags (e.g. orc, dragon, deadly, etc.) that the raid has.
 * `T1` through `TN` may also contain additional options which affects the script
-	* `profile=whale` sets the OWNED dictionary to max out everything.
+	* `profile=maxed` sets the OWNED dictionary to max out everything.
 All the troops.
 All the items.
 All the everything.
 	* `profile=alt` sets the OWNED dictionary to have the sort of things that a general purpose raid summoning alt account may have.
 Also what a new(-ish) player could have.
 	* `raremagic=true` allows for the use of rare magics
 	* `avgmode=max` changes optimization to highest proc damage, for leaderboard hits.